HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### readRemovedListentries_ms.php
-Listentries are duggas, headers, tests etc. This microservice retrieves all removed (but not deleted) listentries from the database.
-This microservice is close related to the removeListentries_ms.php that changes the visibility of a listentry to "deleted" (3) instead of deleting the item from the database entirely.
-This will enable restoring deleted items, and that is exactly what readRemovedListentris_ms.php does.
+Listentries are duggas, headers, tests etc. This microservice retrieves all removed (but not deleted) listentries from the database. __readRemovedListentries_ms.php__ is close related to the __removeListentries_ms.php__ that changes the visibility of a listentry to "deleted" (3) instead of deleting the item from the database entirely.
+This will enable restoring deleted items, and that is exactly what __readRemovedListentris_ms.php__ does.

+__Querys used in this microservice:__

 _SELECT_ operation on the table __'listentries'__ to retrieve all columns where: